artiebits/fake-git-history/README.md

 ## P.S.

 It is something I wrote as a joke, so don't take it seriously.
-I don't encourage you to cheat.
-But if anybody is judging your professional skills by the graph at your GitHub profile, they deserve to see a rich git activity.
+I don't encourage people to cheat.
+But if anybody is judging your professional skills by the graph at your GitHub profile, they deserve to see a rich graph.

-If you enjoy using this tool?
+Enjoy using this tool?
 I would appreciate it if you buy me a coffee.

 <a href="https://www.buymeacoffee.com/artiebits" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>